-RollerbladesBecause of safety concerns, students are requested to leave roller blades, skateboards,andand scooters at home.
-If they are a necessary part of transportation, helmets are to be used for protection.
+Rollerblades Because of safety concerns, students are requested to leave rollerblades, skateboards, and and scooters at home.
+If they are a necessary part of transportation, helmets are to be used for skateboards protection.

-If brought to school, these items need to be checked in at the front office, except for special event days.
 These items are not allowed to be used on the school grounds during school hours.
+Students who use scooters or skateboards to come to school are expected to walk their bikes on campus and will leave them in front of the building in a designated area.